osg-htc/user-documentation/documentation/support_and_training/ap20-21-migration-fall2025.md

 We will be hosting a series of office hours following the initial migration window.
 We **highly recommend** you attend one of these office hour sessions to learn more about these changes.

-- December 16th \- 3:00pm \- 4:30pm (Central Time) \- Use our normal office hours link

-- December 18th \- 10:30am \- 12pm (Central Time) \- Use our normal office hours link

-- January 6th \- 3:00pm \- 4:30pm (Central Time) \- Use our normal office hours link
+- January 13th \- 3:00pm \- 4:30pm (Central Time) \- Use our normal office hours link

 ## Contact us